-ATHENS (Reuters) - Greece's foreign lenders are seeking assurances that National Bank's (NBG) (NBGr.AT) takeover of Eurobank EFGr.AT will not result in a further demand for funds to recapitalize the banks, a senior finance ministry official said on Friday.
+ATHENS, April 5 (Reuters) - Greece's foreign lenders are seeking assurances that National Bank's (NBG) takeover of Eurobank will not result in a further demand for funds to recapitalise the banks, a senior finance ministry official said on Friday.

 The official added, however, that the "troika" of the European Commission, the European Central Bank and the International Monetary Fund had not asked for the deal to be scrapped.

 The troika has expressed concerns about the deal clinched in February given that the combined entity would have assets worth almost the size of Greece's gross domestic product, bankers and the country's central bank chief have said.

 But asked whether the troika had demanded the deal be scrapped, the finance ministry official said: "No".

 "They want to be convinced on the synergies," the official said.
 Asked whether this meant they were seeking assurance that they would not need extra money for their recapitalisation, the official said: "Yes, exactly."

 National Bank, Greece's biggest lender, took 84.3 percent of Eurobank via a share swap as the banking industry consolidates to cope with the fallout from the country's debt crisis and deep recession.

 The combined NBG-Eurobank would have assets of 170 billion euros ($221.4 billion) compared with the country's 190 billion GDP, and 36 percent of total deposits.
 The two banks need 15.6 billion euros in new capital.